-We compare the portfolio performances based on the rolling forecast:
+The portfolio performances are compared based on the rolling forecast:

 - Step 1.
 First, we estimate parameters using the first 1742 observations from February 1, 2001 to January 8, 2008 and forecast the mean, the volatility and the correlation of the multiple stock returns for January 9, 2008.
-Use them to obtain the optimal weights of the assets for the above portfolio strategies where the federal funds rate is used for the risk free asset return $r_f$ . - Step 2.
+Use them to obtain the optimal weights of the assets for the above portfolio strategies where the federal funds rate is used for the risk free asset return r_f . - Step 2.
 Next, we drop the first observation (February 1, 2001) from the sample period and add the new observation (January 9, 2008).
 The new sample period is from February 2, 2001 to January 9, 2008.
 We estimate parameters using these observations and forecast the mean, the volatility and the correlation for January 10, 2008.
-Use them to obtain the optimal weights in a similar manner. - Step 3.
+Use them to obtain the optimal weights in a similar manner.

+Step 3.
 We iterate these rolling forecasts until December 31, 2009 to obtain the 500 one-day ahead forecasts and corresponding weights.

-In our empirical study, we set N = 1500 where we discard 500 samples as burn-in period for each MCMC rolling estimation (Steps 2 and 3).
-We compare the five multivariate stochastic
+In our empirical study, we set N = 1500 where we discard 500 samples as burn-in period for each MCMC rolling estimation (Steps 2 and 3)2.
+We compare the following multivariate stochastic volatility models as follows.